saiwolf/git-log-html-win32/README.md

 * Look in the Debug/ or Release/ folders for the .exe
 ### MS Build Tools
 * Open the MS Build Tools Command Prompt
-* Change to the root directory of this repository
+* Change to the win32 directory
+* Execute `MSBuild git-log-html.vcxproj /property:Configuration=Debug` for Debug builds
-* Execute `devenv git-log-html.sln`
+* Execute `MSBuild git-log-html.vcxproj /property:Configuration=Release` for Release builds
-* Look in the Debug/ or Release/ folders for the .exe
+* Look in the Debug/ or Release/ folders under the win32 directory for the .exe

 ## Example for Unix